About the Role

 As the director of the Development team, you will work with your team and with members of other departments to:

-* Oversee, direct, and organize the work of the Development team to ensure projects are completed well, on schedule, and within the department’s budget.
+* Oversee, direct, and organize the work of the Development Coordinator (and any additional Development staff hired) to ensure projects are completed well, on schedule, and within the department’s budget.

 * Support direct reports by advising on task load and time management, providing positive and constructive feedback, and encouraging their professional development by helping them to set personal goals and identify opportunities for growth.